patriks-kunskaper/tuc-vocational-college/it_laws_and_regulations/jurisdictional-analysis/README.md

 Question 1: Is this security-sensitive activity?
-YES → Säkerhetsskyddslagen takes priority, report to SÄPO only NO → Continue to Question 2
+YES → Säkerhetsskyddslagen takes priority, report to SÄPO only NO → Continue to Question 2.
 Question 2: Covered by NIS2 critical sectors?
 YES → Cybersäkerhetslagen applies, report to MCF
-NO → Continue to Question 3
+NO → Continue to Question 3.
 Question 3: Personal data affected?
-YES → Dataskyddslagen applies, report to IMY within 72 hours NO → No reporting obligation under these frameworks
+YES → Dataskyddslagen applies, report to IMY within 72 hours NO → No reporting obligation under these frameworks.

 JURISDICTIONAL HIERARCHY